12 ways to make your Figma components more delightful to use

 Also think about the kinds of mockups and prototypes designers are building.
 If the component is part of a library that's meant to match the code components (the ones that actually make it into production), it's suited for high fidelity mocks and prototypes.
 Those components probably ought to have things like baked-in interactive states to, again, save designers time.
 But hi-fi mockups and prototypes aren't all there is!
 Perhaps you and your team also have a wireframing kit meant for mid or low fidelity ideation.
 Those components might not need all the same properties or options for modification as the production-ready ones to be useful.

 No matter the case, it boils down to this: a useful component should support, and not hinder, the work that needs to get done.
+If you don’t have a good sense of what that work is, ask your designers if you can shadow them sometime while they work in a file.
+Take good notes.
+Watch out for repetitive tasks that could be automated.

 <h3 id="quality-6">Quality 6: The component offers easy access to relevant documentation for both designers and developers.</h3>